canonical/ubuntu-boards-documentation/how-to/uart-console.rst

-Paste the output of this command into your serial client, and set the TERM environment variable to ``screen-256color`` to indicate that the terminal can use modern colour codes too:
+Paste the output of this command into your serial client, and set the TERM environment variable to ``screen-256color`` to indicate that the terminal can use modern color codes too:

 .. code-block:: text